Wondering if your BPD ex will come back to you? Trying to get your ex back? Read this article.

 I don’t sugar coat things.
 If you want your BPD ex back, then this first lesson is truly the most important of them all.

-I learned about taking responsibility through the lives of many successful individuals and popular figures such as Brian Tracy, Richard Branson, Elliot Hulse, Steve Jobs, Jim Rohn, Zig Zigler, Ryan Lee, Ben Settle, etc. and they all have stated countless times that the key to success is to stop blaming and accept responsibility.
-It’s the only factor that helps you move forward.
+I learned about taking responsibility through the lives of many successful individuals and popular figures such as Brian Tracy, Richard Branson, Elliot Hulse, Steve Jobs, Jim Rohn, Zig Zigler, Ryan Lee, Ben Settle, etc.

 People that like to throw labels around and blame others for their own misfortune never find success in their relationships (and life) because they’re too worried about protecting their ego.